-- 15.07 For the purposes of Sections 15.03, 15.04, 15.05 and 15.06, an employee shall be entitled to take the additional vacation in the vacation year in which the employee completes one (1), six (6) fifteen (15), twenty-two (22) years of continuous service, respectively. - 15.08 Each employee will be paid in that year regular salary plus applicable shift differential for each week or part thereof of vacation entitlement. - 15.09 Vacations shall be scheduled by the Employer during the vacation year in which the employee is entitled to the vacation, considering the wishes and seniority of the employees and the efficiency and requirements of operations.
-Vacation dates may be changed by the Employer when it considers it necessary for its operations.

-Notwithstanding the foregoing, each employee shall be entitled to at least two (2) weeks of vacation during the months of July and August.
+- 15.02 Each employee will be paid in that year regular salary plus applicable shift differential for each week or part thereof of vacation entitlement. - 15.03 Vacations shall be scheduled by the Employer during the vacation year in which the employee is entitled to the vacation, considering the wishes and seniority of the employees and the efficiency and requirements of operations.
+Vacation dates may be changed by the Employer when it considers it necessary for its operations. - Notwithstanding the foregoing, each employee shall be entitled to at least two (2) weeks of vacation during the months of July and August.
 All vacations must be taken during the year in which they are granted and no vacation may be carried forward to the next year except with mutual consent.
-The current practice of including the full week of Canada Day and the full week before Labour Day in the months of July and August will be continued for the purposes of this Article.

-- 15.10 Upon termination, retirement or death, an employee or the estate of the employee, will receive all vacation pay owing for vacation earned in addition to vacation pay accrued for time worked in the current vacation year. - 15.11 An employee who has an unpaid leave of absence in excess of one (1) month during the applicable vacation year shall have the vacation period and pay adjusted on a pro rata basis.
-This pro rata adjustment shall not apply to the period of time that an employee is on Pregnancy or Parental leave to which the employee is entitled under the Employment Standards Act. - 15.12 The employer shall prepare and post the schedule for summer vacation no later than April 30 of every year.
-The employer shall also prepare and post the schedule for Christmas no later than November 15 of every year.

-Any change in the schedules for Christmas Day, Boxing Day or New Year's Day made after November 15 will trigger payments as applicable under Article 14.06
+The current practice of including the full week of Canada Day and the full week before Labour Day in the months of July and August will be continued for the purposes of this Article. - 15.04 Upon termination, retirement or death, an employee or the estate of the employee, will receive all vacation pay owing for vacation earned in addition to vacation pay accrued for time worked in the current vacation year. - 15.05 An employee who has an unpaid leave of absence in excess of one (1) month during the applicable vacation year shall have the vacation period and pay adjusted on a pro rata basis.
+This pro rata adjustment shall not apply to the period of time that an employee is on Pregnancy or Parental leave to which the employee is entitled under the Employment Standards Act. - 15.06 The employer shall prepare and post the schedule for summer vacation no later than April 30 of every year.
+The employer shall also prepare and post the schedule for Christmas no later than November 15 of every year. - Any change in the schedules for Christmas Day, Boxing Day or New Year's Day made after November 15 will trigger payments as applicable under Article 14.06